gyang0/gyang0/README.md

 ### What I'm currently learning
-- WebGL
+- A bit of WebGL
-- PowerShell
-- PHP

-### On my todo list:
-- TypeScript
-- Python
-- Ruby
-- Node.js
+- General algorithms

 <br />